Kernix13/vision-grid-express/README.md

 <!--
 ## ~~To-Do~~ (REMOVE THIS SECTION BY FRIDAY)

+- 🎯 how to hide an api key using Vercel - Serverless or Edge Function?
+- 🎯 how to hide an api key using Netlify - Netlify Function?
+- 🎯 how to hide an api key using Render - EASY! ✅

-> 5 LEFT -> 2 important
+> 7 LEFT -> 2 important

 ### Important

-1. **HOME**: Add a confirmation for the "clear all" button
+1. **HOME**: Add a confirmation modal for the "clear all" button
 2. **BOARD**: Add an option to remove all saved images, otherwise, the user has to manually click "x" and confirm for each saved image (EASY - settings form?)

 ### Questions/Other

 3. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
 4. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?
-5. Look into Vercel for live version
+5. Look into Vercel or Render for live version
+6. imgContainer in cards.js - I am creating a container only for the fetch image - why?

 ### Bugs

-5. **BOARD**: Use of innerHTML for board page editable text is an issue!
+7. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.

 -->
 <!-- - Add JSDoc comments?
 Yes, if I have time but not for every function! -->